SalK91/convex_optimization/docs/convex/14_convexsets.md

 - If each $g_i$ is convex and each $h_j$ is affine, then the feasible set is convex.
 - If $f$ is also convex, then the entire problem is a convex optimisation problem.

-Thus, convex sets formalise “what it means for feasible directions to be allowed,” and this is what gives us global optimality guarantees later.